mnieber/dodo-commands/README.md

     continue?
 [Y/n]
     ```

 This simplified scenario already shows how a complicated command line can be compressed into a short command.
 Instead of remembering/editing long command lines, you can tweak your project configuration files and produce these long command lines with Dodo Commands.
-It's also easy to get new colleagues started on a project by sharing your command scripts and configuration file with them (see [http://dodo-commands.readthedocs.io/en/latest/sharing-projects.html](the documentation) for details).
+It's also easy to get new colleagues started on a project by sharing your command scripts and configuration file with them (see [the documentation](http://dodo-commands.readthedocs.io/en/latest/sharing-projects.html) for details).